maabed/karak-dashboard-docs/source/index.html.md

   - Utilities - Contains the features provided by the dashboard such as inputs, cards etc.
   - Views - Contains the dashboard's pages design.
   - Base.less - Contains the basic and most general styles of the dashboard.
-  - Imports.less - Is probably the most important file in the directory for that fact that it contains the imports of all the LESS files.
+  - Imports.less - Is probably the most important file in the directory for the fact that it contains the imports of all the LESS files.
   - main.less - Contains a less general styles than the base.less